-Infringement of copyright such as unauthorized copying, translation, alteration or distribution will incur any publisher’s wrath.
-Authors will be displeased, too, knowing that their content has been a subject of unwanted activities.
+Copyright infringement, such as unauthorized copying, translation, alteration, or distribution, will incur any publisher’s wrath.
+Authors will be displeased, too, knowing that their content has been the subject of unwanted activities.

 After all, both publishers and authors have worked hard to produce appealing books for the market.
 Haven’t they?

 There are plenty of AI plagiarism tools now that can detect duplicated contents and alert copyright infringement.
 But AI can play a much bigger role than that for publishers.

 AI can help publishers with copyright protection by automatically scanning their content and identifying it if stolen directly from publishing sites or social media accounts, where authors often share their works to promote them.

 With AI, publishers can also create the essential encryption mechanism that safeguards their content.

 17. Track Reading Behavior

 AI helps publishers track readers’ behavior.
 It can analyze the pages they have visited, how long they stayed on a certain page, and how they interact with the content.

 For years, news publishers have analyzed and identified the “sweet spots,” i.e., areas or content that resonate with the readers the most.
 Google Analytics is one of the many AI-powered analytics platforms that help publishers interpret granular data.